aed3/poke-sim/DESIGN_SPEC.md

 #### Output:
 List of [scenarios](#battle-scenario) that can happen after the turn ends with the percent chance of each happening
 #### Options (Either set globally  or for each simulation):
-- Limit damage roles to:
+- Limit damage rolls to:
-  - All damage roles
+  - All damage rolls
   - Only average damage
   - Only max damage for one or both sides
   - Only min damage for one or both sides